 When working with a special interest tourist, there is some risk associated with having to be the middleman for the customer and the tours, excursions, and activities being scheduled.

-The client is trusting you and your company to choose reliable tour operators to work with.
+The client is trusting you and your company to choose reliable options to work with and this is when the importance of tour operators comes in place.
 If something goes wrong, the customer will go to you to ask why, so make sure you have open communication with both parties.
 It is a good idea to have a selection of companies you know you can trust to provide your customers with top-notch services.

 You also do not want to get stuck in between a last-minute cancellation from either party.
 Be sure you give specific dates about when cancellations are acceptable and when there will be a cost associated with the act.
 As long as you present all information, there should be no confusion when it gets close to the date of the scheduled activities.